returnly/lambda-ecs-tasks/README.md

 | Overrides      | Optional task definition overrides to apply to the specified task definition.                                                                                                                                                                                                                                                                                                                        | No       |               |
 | Instances      | Optional list of ECS container instances to run the task on.
 If specified, you must use the ARN of each ECS container instance.                                                                                                                                                                                                                                                                     | No       |               |
 | Triggers       | List of triggers that can be used to trigger updates to this resource, based upon changes to other resources.
 This property is ignored by the Lambda function.

+# License

+Copyright (C) 2017.
+Case Commons, Inc.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+See www.gnu.org/licenses/agpl.html